apache/skywalking-satellite/docs/en/setup/plugins/client_kafka-client.md

 # Client/kafka-client
 ## Description
-this is a sharing client to delivery the data to Kafka.
+The Kafka client is a sharing plugin to keep connection with the Kafka brokers and delivery the data to it.
 ## DefaultConfig
 ```yaml
 # The Kafka broker addresses (default localhost:9092).
 Multiple values are separated by commas.